open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 {{< /tabpane >}}
 <!-- prettier-ignore-end -->

-This code will create a child span for each _roll_ that has `parentSpan`'s span ID as their parent ID, e.g.:
+This code creates a child span for each _roll_ that has `parentSpan`'s ID as their parent ID:

 ```json
 {